Syeerus/OpenBlueLineEffect/README.md

 `npm run package`

-If you also want the files zipped, add the `--zip` argument to the command.
+If you also want the files zipped, add the `-- --zip` argument to the command.

 If you just want to compile the Typescript files, run: